nikita-e/polly/README.md

 4. Invite the bot.
 You can get link from logs.

 ## Updating Polly
-Open a terminal and run:
+Open a terminal, navigate to installation directory and run: `git fetch origin && git merge origin`
-1. `git fetch remote`
-2. `git merge remote/master`